schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 Subscribing to Topics
 ---------------------

-Every message that can be sent via Pypubsub is of a specific topic, just as every object in Python is of a specific type.
+Every message that can be sent via PyPubSub is of a specific topic, just as every object in Python is of a specific type.

 Use ``pub.subscribe(callable, 'topic-path')`` to subscribe callable